sambux1/presentations/opps/slides/learning/plaintext.md

 The learning algorithm follows a train update loop until it converges.

 First we compute some initial predictions for each individual.
-This can either be random or based on their state's label, but either way it's based on publicly available information.
+This can either be random or based on their state's label.

+Then, we repeat the following steps until we reach convergence.

-Next, we train a logistic regression model using the current predictions as the labels.
+We train a logistic regression model using the current predictions as the labels and run inference on the users given this model.

-And we use the logistic regression model to compute new predictions.
-To do so, we sort each state's users by their prediction, set a threshold for the output so the aggregate prediction matches the ground truth, and then we upate individual predictions by comparing them with the threshold.
+Then, we sort each state's users by their prediction.
+We set a threshold for the output so the aggregate prediction matches the ground truth, and we update individual predictions by comparing them with the threshold.

 So, after this step, if a state voted 60% Democratic in the election, we would assign a Democrat label to the 60% of users predicted to be most likely to vote Democratic.